Packed voters and cracked voters: Packed and cracked voters

 We emphasize the necessity of a comparator plan by considering some of the districts and voters in Figure~\ref{fig:ex-single} in detail.
-Consider, for example, the Orange voters in the overwhelmingly Orange Districts 3 and 4.
-The Orange Party's overwhelming support in these two districts certainly isn't very efficient, but if these districts cover a very strong community of interest, then it may be appropriate.
-A verdict that these districts were packed requires the demonstration of, at the least, an acceptable plan in which similar districts have lower proportions of Orange voters.
-Similarly, consider the minority-Orange District 2.
-Modest changes to its boundary could make it a majority-Orange district.
-But describing one of the Orange voters in this or a nearby district in $\dplan$ as having been cracked presupposes that there is a reasonable district plan --- and hence a reasonable district --- with those voters in the majority in that single district.
+Consider, for example, the Dark-green voters in the overwhelmingly Dark-green Districts 4 and 5.
+The Dark-green Party's overwhelming support in these two districts certainly isn't very efficient, but if these districts cover a community of interest, then it may be appropriate.
+A verdict that these districts were packed requires the demonstration of, at the least, an acceptable plan in which similar districts have lower proportions of Dark-green voters.
+Similarly, consider the minority Dark-green District 2.
+Modest changes to its boundary could make it a majority Dark-green district.
+But describing one of the Dark-green voters in this or a nearby district in $\dplan$ as having been cracked presupposes that there is a reasonable district plan --- and hence a reasonable district --- with those voters in the majority in that single district.
 Without the explicit demonstration of such a plan, one must allow for the possibility that external constraints or priorities make District 2 defensible as part of a fair district plan.
 An analogous argument applies when considering whether an individual voter was cracked.

 Now assume that we have identified a fair precursor plan, $\aplan$.
 We can suggest at least tentative definitions for what it means for a voter to be packed or cracked in $\dplan$ relative to $\aplan$ as follows.
-To do so, without loss of generality we focus on Orange Party voters.
-First note that four classes of Orange voters naturally arise by considering whether a given voter starts in a majority- or minority-Orange district in $\aplan$ and whether they end up in a majority- or minority-Orange district in $\dplan$.
-For voters who remain in a majority-Orange district or remain in a minority-Orange district, we obtain a finer classification by considering whether the support for the Orange Party in the given voter's district goes up or down in the transition from $\aplan$ to $\dplan$.
+To do so, without loss of generality we focus on Dark-green Party voters.
+First note that four classes of Dark-green voters naturally arise by considering whether a given voter starts in a majority or minority Dark-green district in $\aplan$ and whether they end up in a majority or minority Dark-green district in $\dplan$.
+For voters who remain in a majority Dark-green district or remain in a minority Dark-green district, we obtain a finer classification by considering whether the support for the Dark-green Party in the given voter's district goes up or down in the transition from $\aplan$ to $\dplan$.
 The resulting transitions are summarized in Figure~\ref{fig:trans-table}.